External MCP Tools for Chat Agents

 - Provide a static API key or token

-- Token is stored securely in Parameter Store
+- Token is encrypted and stored securely

 - Sent as